-If you would like to contest a homework grade, you must send the GSIs an email briefly describing the issue.
+If you would like to contest a homework grade, you must turn the homework or exam back in to one of the instructors with a note briefly describing the issue.
 The regrade will be considered during the next grading cycle.
 You should not expect that the instructor or the GSI will regrade anything while in conversation with you - that would not be fair to the other students in the class, whose homeworks were graded without them present.

+Homeworks must be written in ink to be considered for regrades.
 Regrade requests should be based on an error on our part (e.g., adding up the points incorrectly) or what you suspect is a misunderstanding of your work (e.g., arriving at the correct answer using an unexpected technique).
 Regrade requests that argue with the rubric (e.g., "this is wrong, but you took too many points off") will be returned without consideration.